Abbottvh/LEO_Satellite_Coverage_Mapping_Software/README.md

 ---

+## 📈 Coverage Analysis Overview

+To assess satellite visibility across different regions, this tool performs three key analyses for each hexagonal tile:

+### 1. **Average Coverage**
+- Measures how many satellites are visible from a given hexagon over a 24-hour period.
+- Higher values indicate more frequent satellite presence.

+### 2. **Stability**
+- Captures how consistent satellite visibility is over time.
+- Lower variance means more predictable coverage.

+### 3. **Weighted Stability**
+- Combines both coverage and stability into a single score.
+- Hexes with high satellite presence and low fluctuation receive higher weighted scores.

+These metrics are computed for every hexagon in the selected region.
+The **weighted stability score** is then used to color each hexagon in the map visualizations — darker reds indicate stronger, more stable coverage, while blues indicate minimal or inconsistent visibility.

+The tables under each country summarize these metrics across all hexes, showing the range, average, and distribution.
+This helps compare satellite performance across regions and understand how coverage varies spatially.

+---

 ## 🌍 East Africa Case Study

 Below are coverage visualizations for four East African countries using mid-inclination satellites (50°–60°).
 Each map shows hexagonal coverage density and stability over a 24-hour period.